hutchris/prtg_remote_ping/README.md

 # prtg_remote_ping
-Scripts for remote pinging from various network device models
+Scripts for remote pinging from various network device models.

+Uses the netmiko library: https://github.com/ktbyers/netmiko

 This project is made so that prtg can monitor whether a device can ping an IP address.
 PRTG's built in SSH Remote Ping sensor is very good if your monitored device is a linux based OS.